Find out more about an extraordinary Chobe National Park Safari below:

 Lion, leopard and all kinds of antelope also inhabit the park and are frequently spotted.

 Chobe National Park Safari tours are available as inclusive travel packages, many designed to accommodate various budgets.
 Be sure to have a look at our selection of tours when planning your Chobe safari.

 Although it is a wildlife reserve, there is so much more to do here than go on safari.
 When travelling in Chobe, regardless of the style you choose, you will experience an unforgettable trip that will give you a real taste of Africa.

 Here are some of the things to do in Chobe:

 One of the many perks of visiting Botswana is that you can experience a boat cruise through some of the most beautiful parts of Southern Africa.
 Sunset cruises on the Chobe River offer the perfect opportunity to sit back with a drink and watch the wildlife and birds come to the river.
 This also happens to be one of the best times to capture stunning photographs.

 There are not many National Parks in which you can sink your fishing hook, but Chobe happens to be the one place where you can.
 Chobe River has an abundance of fish, and it has over the years become a popular fishing destination.
 Some tour operators and lodges offer fishing as part of their travel package, make sure that you select yours accordingly if you wish you try your hand at catching a Tigerfish or two!

 - Bush Walks

-Chobe National Park is a symbol of Botswana’s proud heritage and it is a must-visit attraction when you find yourself visiting Botswana.
+Chobe National Park is a symbol of Botswana’s proud heritage, and it is a must-visit attraction when you find yourself visiting Botswana.
 We offer a selection of Chobe National Park Safari tour packages.
-Browse through our online catalogue and book your trip today.
+Please browse through our online catalogue and book your trip today.